What Is Malleability in Metal?

-Malleability is a physical property of metals that defines the ability to be hammered, pressed, or rolled into thin sheets without breaking.
-In other words, it is the property of a metal to deform under compression onto a different form.
+Malleability is a physical property of metals that defines their ability to be hammered, pressed, or rolled into thin sheets without breaking.
+In other words, it is the property of a metal to deform under compression and take on a new shape.

 A metal's malleability can be measured by how much pressure (compressive stress) it can withstand without breaking.
 Differences in malleability among different metals are due to variances in their crystal structures.

-Compression stress forces atoms to roll over each other into new positions without breaking their metallic bond.
-When a large amount of stress is put on a malleable metal, the atoms roll over each other, permanently staying in their new position.
+On a molecular level, compression stress forces atoms of malleable metals to roll over each other into new positions without breaking their metallic bond.
+When a large amount of stress is put on a malleable metal, the atoms roll over each other and permanently stay in their new position.

 Examples of malleable metals are:

-Examples of products demonstrating malleability include gold leaf, lithium foil, and indium shot.
+Products made from these metals can demonstrate malleability as well, including gold leaf, lithium foil, and indium shot.

 Malleability and Hardness

-While malleability is the property of a metal deforming under compression, ductility is the property of a metal allowing it to stretch without damage.
+While malleability is the property of a metal that allows it to deform under compression, ductility is the property of a metal that allows it to stretch without damage.